Understanding Peptides: The Building Blocks of Health

 Peptides are short chains of amino acids linked together by peptide bonds.
-Amino acids are the building blocks of proteins, and peptides are essentially smaller versions of proteins.
+Amino acids are the building blocks of proteins.
+Peptides are essentially smaller versions of proteins.
 While proteins can contain hundreds or thousands of amino acids, peptides typically consist of 2 to 50 amino acids.

 In the body, peptides serve as signaling molecules.
 They communicate between cells and tissues, triggering specific biological responses.
 This communication helps regulate many functions such as hormone activity, immune responses, and tissue repair.